Trip Ideas & Blog

 Chasing the Last Light

 From east to west, sunsets along the Mississippi River and Rock River have a way of stopping people in their tracks.
-In river towns like Savanna, Fulton, Dixon, Oregon, and Rock Falls, evening walks along the water become part of the summer routine.
+In river towns like Savanna, Fulton, Dixon, Oregon, Sterling, and Rock Falls, evening walks along the water become part of the summer routine.
 Riverfront parks, overlooks, and trails glow in the last light of the day while kayakers paddle back to shore and downtown patios begin to fill.

 In Savanna and Fulton, the Mississippi brings a broader, quieter kind of beauty.
 Scenic overlooks and shoreline parks offer wide-open views of the river valley as the sun lowers behind the water.
 On some evenings, paddle boats moving along the Mississippi become part of the sunset itself, slowly passing through the glowing river valley as visitors gather along the shoreline and overlooks.